MattKim97/LeetCode/Interview/interview-prep-questions.md

    *  A design pattern used to separate the concerns of an application into three interconnected components, this helps organize code, and make it easier to manage and extend, and maintain
    *  Model - represents the applications's data nad business logic, directly manages the data, logic and rules of the applications
    *  View - represents the UI and how the data is presented to the user, renders the model data in a form that the user can interact with
-   *  Controllers, acts as an in-between the model and view, processes the user input, and interacts with the model to retrieve or update the data, and returns the appropriate view to the suer
+   *  Controllers, acts as an in-between the model and view, processes the user input, and interacts with the model to retrieve or update the data, and returns the appropriate view to the user
 * What is dependency injection?
     * (DI) is a design pattern that causes Inversion of Control (IoC) involves providing an object with its dependencies rather than have the object create or locate them itself
-    * this makes the system more modulate, easier to test, and more maintainable
+    * this makes the system more modular, easier to test, and more maintainable
 * How does dependency injection help you to create loosely coupled classes?
     * by providing an object with its dependencies rather than have the object create or locate them itself